hetkansara/Web-Dev-Bootcamp/README.md

    * MySQL Server

 ### Frontend ###
-`Login.aspx` is the landing page of the web application. `Student.aspx` is the home page containing all the listing pages.
+`Login.aspx` is the landing page of the web application. `ListView.aspx` is the home page containing all the listing pages.
 It will render the list by using the variable(`listType`) passed in the url.
 Another variable(`loginid`) is also passed in all the pages.
 If that variable is not present in the url, website will show the error page.

 All CSS files are at `Content/` folder and all Scripts are located in `Content/Scripts` folder.